orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/configuration/site-config.md

 {% alert 'info' :: compileAs('md') %}
 Note: Orchid supports many data languages, including TOML.
 You may name your config file `config.tml` to parse it as TOML rather than YAML, or `config.json` to parse as JSON.
-The same goes for all files in `data/`.
+The same goes for all files in `config/` and `data/`.
 You may also mix-and-match parser types as needed, or even add your own.
 {% endalert %}

 Orchid parses options before every build when running `watch` or `serve` tasks, and so support rapid changes in